strap/curanexus-sdk-java/README.md

-# strapSDK
+# Strap SDK Java

-Strap SDK Java provides an easy to use, chainable API for interacting with our API services.
-Its purpose is to abstract away resource information from our primary API, i.e. not having to manually track API information for your custom API endpoint.
+Strap SDK Java provides a basic, easy to use API for interacting with our API services.

 Strap SDK Java keys off of a global API discovery object using the read token for the API.
 The Strap SDK Java extracts the need for developers to know, manage, and integrate the API endpoints.